 The history around Crescent Beach is a poignant reminder of the area’s connection to the start of modern American history.
 Just north of Crescent Beach is St. Augustine, otherwise known as the Nation’s Oldest City.
 But closer to Crescent Beach is the imposing Fort Matanzas National Monument.

 The fortified tower is made of coquina, a soft limestone made of broken shells.
-The structure was complete in 1742, as a means of defending St Augustine.
+The structure was completed in 1742 as a means of defending St Augustine.
 A town that was once a prominent Spanish military settlement.

 To arrive at the historic fort on Rattlesnake Island, visitors will have to jump on board a ferry.
 The ride runs from Wednesday to Sunday from 9.30 am to 4.30 am.
 The ferry journey, just like the monument, is free to visit.
 Lucky visitors may also bear witness to the reenactments and demonstrations that occur daily during the summer.